JiriOndrusek/documentation-template/README.md

  Version alignment is executed even if `src/main/doc` does not exist.

- # How to use

-Prepare all required adoc files (required location is `src/main/doc`)

-You can run maven plugin by following command:
-> mvn io.fabric8.quickstarts:documentation-template:VERSION:updateDoc

-See usage in existing quickstarts (e.g. https://github.com/fabric8-quickstarts/spring-boot-camel-rest-sql)

  # How to generate README.adoc in a quickstart

- Use profile `generate` to generate README.adoc file for specific project.
-Example of use:
+ Execute this plugin to generate README.adoc file for specific quickstart.
+Example of execution (from root folder of quickstart):

- > mvn package -Dquickstart.name=spring-boot-camel -Pgenerate
+ > mvn io.fabric8.quickstarts:documentation-template:<version>:updateDoc

-Parameter `quickstart.path` contains path to specific project.
-Parameter `quickstart.name` contains the neme for the specific project.
-(Documentation project parent directory has to be the same as the parent of quickstart directory)